hhuang-code/CSC577/README.md

 ## Final Project
 ```
-A Pytorch implement of the paper:
+A Pytorch implementation of the paper:
 @inproceedings{mahasseni2017unsupervised,
   title={Unsupervised video summarization with adversarial lstm networks},
   author={Mahasseni, Behrooz and Lam, Michael and Todorovic, Sinisa},